andyatkinson/blog/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

  t
 ```

-## Working with CSV data
+##### Working with CSV data

-Like Mysql, Postgres supports loading data from, and dumping data to CSV files.
-The following example shows an example of working with CSV files with a simple `company_stuff` database and `customers` table.
+Like Mysql, Postgres supports working with data from CSV files.
+The following example uses a `company_stuff` database with a `customers` table.
 First we need to create the database, connect to it, and create the table.

 ``` sql
 create database company_stuff;